osixia/container-baseimage/README.md

         EXPOSE 80 443

 The Dockerfile contains directives to download nginx and php5-fpm from apt-get but all the initial setup will take place in install.sh file (called by /container/tool/install-service tool) for a better build experience.
 The time consumer download task is decoupled from the initial setup to make great use of docker build cache.
-If an install.sh file is changed the builder will not have to download again php5-fpm add will just run install scripts.
+If an install.sh file is changed the builder will not have to download again nginx and php5-fpm add will just run install scripts.

+Maybe you already read that in the previous example ?
+Sorry.

 #### Service

-Please refer to [single process image](#create-a-single-process-image) for the nginx service files.
+Please refer to [single process image](#create-a-single-process-image) for the nginx service files description.
 Here just php5-fpm files are described.

 ##### install.sh

 This file must only contains directives for the service initial setup.
 If there is files to download, apt-get command to run we will it takes place in the Dockerfile for a better image building experience (see [Dockerfile](#Dockerfile) ).

-In this example, for the initial setup set some php5-fpm default configuration, replace the default nginx server config and add phpinfo.php file
+In this example, for the initial setup we set some php5-fpm default configuration, replace the default nginx server config and add phpinfo.php file:

     #!/bin/bash -e
     # this script is run during the image build